open-telemetry/opentelemetry-collector-contrib/receiver/kafkareceiver/README.md

   - `zipkin_proto`: the payload is deserialized into a list of Zipkin proto spans.
   - `zipkin_json`: the payload is deserialized into a list of Zipkin V2 JSON spans.
   - `zipkin_thrift`: the payload is deserialized into a list of Zipkin Thrift spans.
-  - `azureresourcelogs`: (logs only) the payload is deserialized into a list of Azure Resource Logs (JSON).
+  - `azureresourcelogs`: (logs only) the payload is deserialized into a list of Azure Resource Logs (https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/resource-logs-schema).
   - `raw`: (logs only) the payload's bytes are inserted as the body of a log record.
 - `group_id` (default = otel-collector):  The consumer group that receiver will be consuming messages from
 - `client_id` (default = otel-collector): The consumer client ID that receiver will use